kevin-nyquist/DB_term_project/README.md

 ## All information related to the database design are contained in 'DBMS Term Project.pptx'

-To initialize the project, run the following terminal command inside the project directory
+To initialize the project, run the following terminal command inside the project directory.
+You must have Docker installed and open.
 ```bash
 docker-compose up --build
 ```